myFiHub/podium/jitsi_plugin/README.md

 - All the values that can be added to the `featureFlags` can be found [here](https://github.com/jitsi/jitsi-meet/blob/master/react/features/base/flags/constants.ts).

-- #### JitsiMeetUserInfo({String displayName, String email, String avatar})
+- #### JitsiMeetUserInfo({String displayName,String id, String email, String avatar})
       The constructor for the JitsiMeetUserInfo.
   P.S. the avatar should be an url.

 ### JitsiMeetEventListener